Eclectic Golden Globes: From pop celebs Beyoncé & Jaz-Z to veterans Steven Spielberg & Susan Sarandon + Meryl Streep is biggest loser of them all

 - 1993: Joan Plowright – Best Supporting Actress (Film) for Enchanted April; Best Supporting Actress (TV) for Stalin.

-- 2007: Helen Mirren – Best Actress - Drama for The Queen; Best Actress in a Miniseries/TV Movie for Elizabeth I. (See also: “What Are the Golden Globes?” & “Queen Elizabeth Double Awards Season Dose.”)
+- 2007: Helen Mirren – Best Actress - Drama for The Queen; Best Actress in a Miniseries/TV Movie for Elizabeth I. (Check out: “What Are the Golden Globes?” & “Queen Elizabeth Double Awards Season Dose.”)

 In this year’s Best Actress - Drama category, pundits everywhere had been predicting that the Hollywood Foreign Press Association’s small roundish trophy would go to either Meryl Streep for John Patrick Shanley’s Doubt (more on Streep and the Golden Globes further below) or Anne Hathaway for Jonathan Demme’s Rachel Getting Married (more on Hathaway and the Golden Globes further below).